 Last Updated on

-The fur of Corgi Poodle mix dogs can have a wide variety.
-They may be tan, brown, red, white, gray, cream, etc. The coat may be of a single color or a combination of any of these colors.
-Your puppy may have a variety of patterns like brindle, sable, merle, spots, speckles, etc.
+Corgipoos be tan, brown, red, white, gray, or cream.
+The coat may be of a single color or a combination of any of these colors.
+Aside from the coat colors, they may also come in different patterns like brindle, sable, merle, or tuxedo.

 Height and Weight